Platinum-Saber/Infinite-Stack/SEM-3/CS3043-Database Systems/Study Notes/Relational Database Design.md

 ## Closure of Functional Dependencies

-- The closure of a set of functional dependencies (F+) is the set of all functional dependencies that can be logically derived from the given set F. It's used to determine all possible functional dependencies in a relation.
+- The closure of a set of functional dependencies F, denoted as F+, is the set of all functional dependencies that can be logically derived from F using Armstrong's Axioms:

+	- Reflexivity: If Y ⊆ X, then X → Y
+	- Augmentation: If X → Y, then XZ → YZ for any Z
+	- Transitivity: If X → Y and Y → Z, then X → Z

+> [!example]- Example:
+> Given F = {A → B, B → C}
+> F+ includes: A → B, B → C, A → C, AB → C, and more.

+Learn more about closure of functional dependencies: [Closure of Functional Dependencies](https://www.geeksforgeeks.org/closure-of-functional-dependencies-in-dbms/)

 <br>